Artemio Ricarte: Post-war era

 In early 1903, both Ricarte and Mabini would be allowed back into the Philippines upon taking the oath of allegiance to America.
 Just as the United States Army Transport Thomas pulled into Manila Bay, both were asked to take the oath.
 Mabini, who was ill, took the oath but Ricarte refused.
 Ricarte was set free but banned from the Philippines.
 Without setting foot on Philippine soil, he was placed on the transport Garlic and sailed to Hong Kong.

-On December 23, 1903, Ricarte arrived in the Philippines secretly as a stowaway in a freighter, (Note: Luna 1971 describes the freighter as "British"; Other sourcees identify it as "S. S. Yuensang, a Chinese freighter".) planning to reunite with former members of the army and rekindle the Philippine Revolution.
+On December 23, 1903, Ricarte arrived in the Philippines secretly as a stowaway in a freighter, (Note: Luna 1971 describes the freighter as "British"; Other sources identify it as "S. S. Yuensang, a Chinese freighter".) planning to reunite with former members of the army and rekindle the Philippine Revolution.
 Upon meeting with several former members and friends, he discussed his general plan and the continuation of the revolution.
 After said meetings, some of these members turned on Ricarte and notified the Americans, specifically former General Pío del Pilar.
 A reward for US$10,000 was then issued for Ricarte's capture, dead or alive.
 In the following weeks, Ricarte traveled throughout Central Luzon trying to drum up support for his cause.

 In early 1904, Ricarte was stricken by an illness that put him at rest for nearly two months.
 Just as his health was returning, a clerk from his outfit, Luis Baltazar, turned against him and notified the local Philippine Constabulary of his location at Mariveles, Bataan.
 In May 1904, Ricarte was arrested and spent the next six years at Bilibid Prison.
 Ricarte was well received and respected by both the Philippine and American authorities.
 He was frequently visited by old friends from the Philippine revolutionary war as well as U.S. government officials, including the vice-president of the United States under Theodore Roosevelt, Charles W. Fairbanks.